siglabsoss/Daryl-Workspace/system_design/overview.rst

 of conditions is met.
 There is a condition to turn it on at a specific count of the system clock.
-There is a condition to turn it off after it has been on for a specific set of clock counts.
+There is a condition to turn it off after it has been on for a specific set of clock counts (corresponding to the rotation of the turnstile).

 The sample turnstile assumes that data is always ready for its consumption.
 In general, this should be true if